ve3wwg/plan13cpp/README.md

     https://github.com/BackupGGCode/qrptracker.git

+There was no license file found at the above githup repo.

 I couldn't determine who transcribed it to Arduino (C++).
 I have modified it to be more C++/Linux friendly, removing the Arduino references.